One repo. One runner. Zero infrastructure.

 The fleet watches itself.

 Every output gets scored.
 Every failure gets tracked.
-If a skill keeps breaking, AEON tries to fix it before bothering you.
+If a skill keeps breaking, aeon tries to fix it before bothering you.

 After every skill run, Haiku scores the output 1–5.
 Failed or empty runs land at 1; clean, useful output at 5.
 Flags like api_error, stale_data, and rate_limited get attached.
 Everything lands in memory/skill-health/ with a rolling 30-run history per skill.